cs0uth/fuzzy_foozy/monty-hall-problem/README.md

-####Monty Hall Problem:
+### Monty Hall Problem:
-&nbsp;&nbsp;&nbsp;&nbsp;you're presented with 3 doors in a game show, behind two of them there are 2 goats and behind the other one there is a car, now your given a shot to choose a door, whatever is behind it, you'll get that as a prize, well you'll naturally want the new, shiny car! now before they open the door, the game show host always opens a door with a goat and you're given a chance to switch the door you initially chose.
+You're presented with 3 doors in a game show, behind two of them there are 2 goats and behind the other one there is a car, now your given a shot to choose a door, whatever is behind it, you'll get that as a prize, well you'll naturally want the new, shiny car! now before they open the door, the game show host always opens a door with a goat and you're given a chance to switch the door you initially chose.

 What is the best strategy in the long run: